Federalist No. 68: Selection of the Vice-President

 Hamilton notes that the selection of the vice president should follow the same form as that of the president, through selection by the Electoral College.
-However, the Senate is to deal with the voting in the case of an Electoral tie.
+However, the Senate is to deal with the voting in the case of an Electoral College tie.
 Hamilton also answers criticism that the Senate should have been given the power to select the vice president instead of the Electoral College.
 Hamilton notes that there are two primary arguments against that point: first, that the vice president's power as President of the Senate would mean that the tiebreaker of the Senate would be beholden to the Senate for his power and, therefore, would be unable to make the necessary decisions as a tiebreaker without fear of removal or reprisal; second, that the possibility of the vice president becoming president means that the people and the Electoral College should elect this individual because all of the powers vested in the president could fall into the hands of the vice president.